Medable/jest-evidence-collector-environment/README.md

 ```
 describe("sum", () => {
   it("#DCT-T45667 can add two numbers together", async function() {
-    collectEvidence("result date from calling service", {a: "b"})
+    collectAsImage("result date from calling service", {a: "b"})
     const a = 'b'
-    collectEvidence("value transformed", a)
+    collectAsImage("value transformed", a)
     expect(1+1).toBe(2);

   });

   it("can add two numbers DCT-T488,DCT-T188 together", async function() {
-    collectEvidence("result date from calling service",{a: "c"}) // apply to both TC
+    collectAsImage("result date from calling service",{a: "c"}) // apply to both TC
     expect(1+1).toBe(2);
-    collectEvidence("everything ok", {success: true}, "DCT-T188") // this will be collected only for that TC
+    collectAsImage("everything ok", {success: true}, "DCT-T188") // this will be collected only for that TC

   });

   it("#DCT-T489 can add two numbers together", async function() {
-    collectEvidence("result date from calling service",{a: "d"})
+    collectAsImage("result date from calling service",{a: "d"})
     expect(1+1).toBe(1);

   });